Course Schedule

 Termin:

 Inhalt: Are you uncomfortable speaking in English in front of a group?
 Do you want to say something in your classes, but can’t get the words out fast enough?
-Do you want to be prepared to meet the demands of 21st century workplaces, where employees are valued for their ability to communicate well in diverse situations?
+Do you want to be prepared to meet workplace demands, where employees are valued for their ability to communicate?
 If so, then this is the course for you.
-In this student-centered class, we will work on vocabulary-building strategies, while improving oral fluency and proficiency skills in English.
-Moreover, students will practice their public speaking skills in various contexts (small talk, intercultural settings, presentations, interviewing, etc).
+In this student-centered class, we will work on vocabulary-building strategies while improving oral fluency and proficiency skills in English.
+Moreover, students will practice their public speaking skills in various contexts (small talk, presentations, interviewing, etc).

 Writing With Style: Discovering Your Academic Voice in English.
 Englisch C1 (Seminar)